How Long Does Toenail Fungus Treatment Really Take? Your Complete Timeline to Clear Nails

 • Efinaconazole, Tavaborole, Ciclopirox

-• Safer for diabetics or patients with liver issues
+• Often preferred for patients with liver issues

 • Daily application is essential; results are slower